 Game Vault’s “Quest Achievement” promos seem to revolve around mini-challenges that can be completed on the site to unlock “points”, which can later be swapped-out for Free Play Credits.

-On the surface, all sounds well and good, but actually, a video guide to the promotion found on Game Vault’s site suggests that some “challenges” involve making cash deposits above a certain amount if you want to participate.
+On the surface, all sounds well and good, but actually, a video guide to the promotion found on Game Vault’s site implies that some “challenges” involve making cash deposits above a certain amount if you want to participate.
 For those of you not aware, legitimate sweepstakes casinos ought to let you access their games for free, and any purchase requirements associated with their bonuses should always be optional.

 Game Vault offers an APK app which is offered for download on various (sometimes dubious looking) websites.
 Some sites make mention of a bonus-packed VIP club, though I struggled to locate any details about the program myself anywhere on the operator’s website.